MEMBERSHIP TERMS AND CONDITIONS

 RIGHTS AND PRIVILEGES

-- Of access to the property and facilities as provided by the membership classification.
+- To access the Association's facilities as provided by the member's membership classification.

-- To one vote on matters of the Association during General Meetings.
+- To one (1) vote on matters of the Association during General Meetings and Special General Meetings.

 - To receive communications from the Association.

-- To inspect the Association's books and records as outlined in Article 5.4.1 of the Bylaws.
+- To inspect the Association's books and records as outlined in Bylaw Article 5.4.

 CODE OF CONDUCT